rinta-git/Dev-React/netflix-gpt/README.md

 - filter trailer and embeded the video
 - add the trailer to store
 - make the trailer auto play
+- GPT search option on header
+- Toggle gpt component
+- Add multiple language support for the website

 # Features
 --Login/Sign Up--